cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 ##  ![](favicon.png) link.fireEllipse - Fire Ellipse Module Bindings

-The Fire Ellipse Module may link to the Surface Fire Module by setting link.fireEllipse to 'linkedToSurfaceFire' to obtain:
+The Fire Ellipse Module may link to the Surface Fire Module by setting **link.fireEllipse** to 'linkedToSurfaceFire' to obtain its required inputs:
   - spread rate at fire head
   - heading direction from upslope
   - fireline intensity (or flame length) at head